 Her owners are treating her with medication, supplements and laser treatments.
-They also keep her active with several walks a day, and do exercises with her.
+They also keep her active with several daily walks and exercises with her.
 They want to know if they are on the right path.

 Dr. Orenbuch says that when treating an older pet, one of the most important things to do is have a veterinarian conduct a thorough assessment of where any sources of pain may be located.
 While a dog may have arthritis in her knees, it’s not uncommon for the back to be the true pain point.
 Also, the pain source can move and shift over time.
-That’s why Dr. Orenbuch will do a re-assessment of her patients every two to three weeks.
+That’s why Dr. Orenbuch will re-assess her patients every two to three weeks.

-Dr. Orenbuch says she takes a multi-modal approach to treating pain.
+Dr. Orenbuch says she takes a multi-modal approach to treat pain.
 She, along with the other members of her staff, is certified in animal chiropractic and acupuncture.
-So in addition to medication, she will also frequently prescribe supplements and herbs for her patients.
+So in addition to medication, she will frequently prescribe supplements and herbs for her patients.

 Also, it’s important for older pets to keep moving!
 While this Akita gets a good deal of exercise, that’s not always the case for aging pets.
 Old or obese pets may be reluctant to exercise on their own, and owners may be hesitant to force them.
 That starts a terrible downward spiral, Dr. Orenbuch says.

-As a veterinarian board-certified in rehabilitation, she has a variety of tools at her disposal at her facility to help coax pets back into shape, including a pool, an underwater treadmill and a gym.
+As a veterinarian board-certified in rehabilitation, she has various tools at her facility to help coax pets back into shape, including a pool, an underwater treadmill and a gym.
 Patients initially see her once or twice a week, as well as work with their owners every day at home.
 Once they begin showing signs of progress, they may only need to visit once or twice a month.

 You can typically find a facility somewhere within your state.
 It may sound like extra work and expense, but physical rehabilitation can add to your pet’s longevity as well as quality of life.